-Each intermodal equipment provider (IEP) that offers intermodal equipment for transportation in interstate commerce must file an Intermodal Equipment Provider Identification Report (Form MCS-150C).
-By completing and submitting Form MCS-150C, the IEP is taking the first step toward complying with the Federal Motor Carrier Safety Regulations (FMCSRs).
+Each intermodal equipment provider (IEP) that offers intermodal equipment for transportation in interstate commerce must register as an IEP via the Unified Registration System (URS).
+By completing this online application, the IEP is taking the first step toward complying with the Federal Motor Carrier Safety Regulations (FMCSRs).
+For more information about URS, or to register for the first time, click here.

-After FMCSA receives the completed MCS-150C Form, the IEP will be assigned a USDOT Number.
+After FMCSA receives the application, the IEP will be assigned a USDOT Number.
 The USDOT Number serves as a unique identifier when collecting and monitoring a company's safety information acquired during audits, compliance reviews, crash investigations, and inspections.
 As an intermodal equipment provider, your company's safety information will be acquired through roadability reviews, crash investigations, and inspections.

 Pursuant to 49 CFR section 390.40 of Subpart C, an IEP must:

-- Identify its operations to the FMCSA by completing Form MCS-150C, Instructions for Form MCS-150C .
+- Identify its operations to the FMCSA by registering via the Unified Registration System (URS).

 - Mark its intermodal equipment (IME) with the USDOT number assigned by FMCSA before tendering the equipment to a motor carrier.